Kerrykeel: Amenities

 Amenities include Saint Colmcille primary school, a Garda station, Roman Catholic and Presbyterian churches, a post office, a grocery shop, butchers, and several takeaways and restaurants.

 Every Saturday morning the Kerrykeel Country Market takes place.
-During the summer period Kerrykeel sees an increase of tourists, with some staying at Rockhill Holiday and Adventure Park, or in holiday rental homes in the area.
+During the summer period Kerrykeel sees an increase of tourists, with some staying in holiday rental homes in the area.

 A 'Tidy Towns' committee was set up with the vision of improving the overall look of the village.
 This has included the addition of seasonal flower beds, green areas along the roads leading into the village and improvements to the pier and lay-by along the Milford to Kerrykeel road.

-In 2013, Kerrykeel was mistakenly named the 'Crime Capital Of Ireland' after a computer glitch at the Central Statistics Office.
-With a population of just over 400 people, Kerrykeel was said to have an increase in sexual assaults, burglaries and theft.
+In 2013, Kerrykeel was mistakenly named the 'crime capital of Ireland' after a computer glitch at the Central Statistics Office.
+With a population of approximately 400 people, Kerrykeel was said to have an increase in sexual assaults, burglaries and theft.
 Later the CSO stated that Kerrykeel was mixed up with Kevin Street.
 The error was later rectified.